 - Replacement of the OM501LA test

-The Mack T-13 is an oxidation test and is to be added in ACEA E8 with higher limits compared to API CK-4 therefore increasing oxidation performance requirements.
+The Volvo T-13 is an oxidation test and is to be added in ACEA E8 with higher limits aligned to API CK-4 therefore increasing oxidation performance requirements.
 It is essential that a high-performance diesel engine lubricant has good oxidative protection during an oil drain interval as oxidation leads to many undesired issues: acid formation, sludge and varnish formation, oil thickening and lubricant decomposition.

 The COAT test evaluates an engine lubricant's resistance to aeration.
 Aeration occurs when air contaminates a lubricant.
 It is critical that an engine lubricant delivers good aeration performance as excessive air leads to loss of engine power and oil pressure.
 Should foam be formed, the lubricant will fail to protect engine components from wear.